-Of the 16 examples examined by J. H. Andrews, for his work on the plan, three were in the British Library, which holds one of each of the three states: Bowles' Mercers Hall imprint (the present example); the pirated Overton edition; and Bowles', Black Horse imprint c1740.
+Of the 16 examples examined by J. H. Andrews, for his work on the plan, three were in the British Library, which holds one of each of the three states: Bowles; Mercers Hall imprint, Overton; and Bowles, Black Horse imprint c1740.
 Of the remainder, four were in private collections; two in the National Library of Ireland; and the rest in the Dublin Civic Museum; Geneological Office; King's Inns; National Gallery; Port and Docks Board; Royal Irish Academy; and Trinity College.
 Copac records a further three institutional examples: the National Library of Scotland; Cambridge University Library; and Bodleian Library.